Mental Health Safety Improvement Programme

 South London Reducing Restrictive Practice quality improvement (QI) collaborative

-Building on the work of the National Collaborating Centre for Mental Health, we are delivering a reducing restrictive practice quality improvement (QI) collaborative.
-This collaborative is supporting ten wards in south London to test and adopt change ideas to improve safety locally.
+Building on the work of the National Collaborating Centre for Mental Health, we delivered a reducing restrictive practice quality improvement (QI) collaborative.
+This collaboration supported ten wards in south London to test and adopt change ideas to improve safety locally.

-Our programme is delivered in partnership with South London and Maudsley NHS Foundation Trust, Oxleas NHS Foundation Trust and South West London and St George’s NHS Trust.
+Our programme was delivered in partnership with South London and Maudsley NHS Foundation Trust, Oxleas NHS Foundation Trust and South West London and St George’s NHS Trust.

 Find out more about this project in our Annual report 22/23.